m8sec/m8sec.github.io/content/about.md

 I'm a *creator*, *educator*, and perpetual *student*.
 Professionally, I work as a Principal Red Team Operator, leading highly technical teams and specializing in real-word adversary simulation.

 In my spare time, I enjoy reading about the latest offensive security tactics and researching new techniques.
 I use coding as a way to dissect and learn these techniques, often evolving into new tooling to uncover vulnerabilities in complex environments.
-These efforts can be seen on my [GitHub](https://github.com/m8sec) or discussed in my latest blog [post](/posts/).
+These efforts can be seen on my [GitHub](https://github.com/m8sec) or discussed in my latest [blog](/blog/).

 ## Experience